mariovalney/cf7-to-zapier/README.md

 * Integration to ActionNetwork with core fields and custom fields support.
 * Data mapping from CF7 to ActionNetwork.
 * ActionNetwork core fields detection and JSON structure adjustment.
+* Added automatic Source (if any) and Referrer from the URL